healthchecks/healthchecks/templates/docs/http_api.md

 ## UUIDs and Slugs

-Each Pinging API request needs to uniquely identify a check.
+Each Pinging API request needs to identify a check uniquely.
-SITE_NAME supports two ways of identifying a check: by check's UUID, or by a combination of project's Ping Key and check's slug.
+SITE_NAME supports two ways of identifying a check: by the check's UUID or by a combination of the project's Ping Key and the check's slug.

 **Check's UUID** is automatically assigned when the check is created.
 It is immutable.
 You cannot replace the automatically assigned UUID with a manually chosen one.
-When you delete a check, you also lose its UUID and cannot get it back.
+When you delete a check, you lose its UUID and cannot get it back.

-You can look up UUIDs of your checks in web UI or via [Management API](../api/) calls.
+You can look up the UUIDs of your checks in web UI or via [Management API](../api/) calls.

 **Check's slug** can be chosen by the user.
 The slug should only contain the following
-characters: `a-z`, `0-9`, hyphens, underscores.
+characters: `a-z`, `0-9`, hyphens, and underscores.
 A common practice is to derive the slug from the check's name (for example, a check named "Database Backup" might have a slug "database-backup"), but the user is free to pick arbitrary slug values.